 Yes.
 We have worked with researchers at institutions across the country and around the world.
 We have also worked with academics, as well as clients from industry.
 You can see a list of institutions with a DartMouse client and see that placement on a map on our Clients page.

-No. All investigators are charged the same price for our analysis service, regardless of location or institution affiliation.
+No. All investigators are charged the same price for our analysis service, regardless of geographic location or institution affiliation.

 What Credit Cards do you accept for payment?